CECI (CHICKPEAS) IN SICILIA: Cucina Povera

 CHICKPEAS SOUP WITH WILD FENNEL (Minestra di ceci con finocchio, erba selvatica)

-I enjoy eating chickpeas, borlotti, cannellini beans or lentils in soups but I also enjoy them as salads.
+I enjoy eating chickpeas, borlotti, cannellini beans or lentils in soups especially with wild fennel.
+I also enjoy pulses in salads and as additions to other dishes.

 IMG_0804-800x597